stiberger/Saiku-fullscreen/README.md

 Installation
 ------------
-- Clone into your saiku-ui/js/saiku/plugins/ folder.
+- Clone into a folder about here: `saiku-ui/js/saiku/plugins/Fullscreen/`
 - Create this line inside the index.html

         <!-- Saiku plugins -->